kr-colab/disperseNN2/docs/source/usage.rst

 ..
 Last, the spatial coordinates are rescaled to :math:`(0,1)`, preserving aspect ratio, before being shown to the neural network as input.

-The preprocessing step can be parallelized to some extent: a single command preprocesses all simulations serially by taking one sample of genotypes from each dataset.
-Independent commands can be used with different random number seeds to take multiple, pseudo-independent samples from each simulation.

 The preprocessed data are saved in the directory specified by ``--out``; ``disperseNN2`` will look in this folder for inputs and outputs in the following steps.